Setting local plan policies for net zero buildings

 1. The WMS also misdirects decision makers in relation to the statutory presumption in favour of the development plan.

-The legal challenge was unsuccessful on all three grounds, and the group are seeking to appeal the decision.
-The court judgement is available to read here
+The legal challenge was unsuccessful on all three grounds.
+The court judgement is available to read here.

 Local authority pre-action correspondence with the Secretary of State

-As well as the legal challenge above, a coalition of local authorities also engaged in pre-action correspondence with the Secretary of State regarding the legality of the 13 December WMS.
+As well as the high court challenge outlined above, a coalition of local authorities also engaged in pre-action correspondence with the Secretary of State regarding the legality of the 13 December WMS.
 This correspondence is available below, via Estelle Dehon KC, acting on behalf of the authorities (which remain anonymous).
-The correspondence is helpful because it explicitly clarifies the status and intent of the WMS, which is to be treated as a material consideration, which provides an opportunity for local authorities to set policies that aren’t in accordance with the WMS where local evidence and circumstances justify this.
-This is explained further in a guest blog by Estelle Dehon KC, available here.
+The correspondence is helpful because it explicitly clarifies the status and intent of the WMS, which is to be treated as a material consideration, so provides the opportunity for local authorities to set policies that aren’t in accordance with the WMS where local evidence and circumstances justify this.
+This is explained further in a guest blog for the TCPA and Good Homes Alliance by Estelle Dehon KC, available here.

 Pre-action correspondence: